-This type of attack is difficult to defend against because the attacker uses automated bots to subscribe a victim’s email address to multiple lists per second, including forums and message boards, newsletters, retail mailing lists, and other everyday communications.
+This type of email attack is difficult to defend against because the attacker uses automated bots to subscribe a victim’s email address to multiple lists per second, including forums and message boards, newsletters, retail mailing lists, and other everyday communications.
+How to survive an email bomb attack is a special concern for sectors that are experiencing drastic spikes in ransomware attacks, like healthcare.

 Beyond the initial strike, a steady and annoying stream of unwanted emails can keep arriving even years after the attack.
 To add insult to injury, other attackers will add the victim to additional spam, phishing, and malware lists.
 For sectors such as healthcare especially, it is critical to keep email HIPAA compliant and secure.

 What is an email bomb?

 An email bomb is a denial of service attack (DoS) against an email server, designed to make email accounts unusable or cause network downtime.
 Email bombs started in the late 1990s with high-profile cases such as the cyber attack on Langley Air Force Base in Virginia.

 Historically, journalists have found themselves the target of email bombing campaigns in retribution for critical stories.
 Anyone can be a victim though, including government officials, policymakers, emergency coordinators, healthcare providers, and many others.